Escherbach/Seq-Roadmap/README.md

 classes have a different profile of upsides and downsides for MGS, they share a key advantage in minimal time required for library preparation.
-ONT’s rapid sequencing kit <span class="citation" data-cites="ont2023rapidkit"></span> requires less than 10 minutes, and some SMO platforms do not require any library preparation after lysis and nucleic acid extraction <span class="citation" data-cites="seqll2017brochure whiteford2022reticulatech"></span>.</p>
+ONT’s rapid sequencing kit <span class="citation" data-cites="ont2023rapidkit">(Oxford Nanopore Technologies 2023c)</span>
+requires less than 10 minutes, and some SMO platforms do not require any library preparation after lysis and nucleic acid extraction <span class="citation" data-cites="seqll2017brochure whiteford2022reticulatech">(SeqLL 2017;
+Nava Whiteford 2022e)</span>.</p>
 <p>It is worth emphasizing that while we expect viable solutions in the
 next 5-10 years to come from these two categories, we cannot confidently rule out that a viable solution will emerge from a colony-based method